inoroel/financiamento_solsticio/SECURITY.md

-# Segurança - Backend PIX BB
+# Segurança - Backend PIX Itaú

 Este documento descreve as medidas de segurança implementadas no sistema de doações PIX.